sadityakumar9211/hardhat-three-ways-nft/README.md

     - Cons: someone needs to pin our data at all times for reliability

  3. On-Chain SVG Dynamic NFT
-  - Pros: The data is on-chain
+  - Pros: The data is on-chain.
   - Cons: This is much more expensive